Lampa97/Vacancy_Searcher/README.md

 #### Reminder
 * If user left salary range empty - default salary range will be set (0-100000).
 * Please strictly follow instruction given by program to get desired results.
+* File will be saved to *data* directory.
+Please don't remove this folder.